 A small change in the ad can drive more clicks and conversions.
 Remember the different images that ConversionVodoo tested?

 Split testing doesn’t improve a truly bad advert, and completely off targeting.
 You have to get the foundation right and then build upon it.
-Click To Tweet
+Share on XGreater hold on data

 With Facebook’s built in tools it’s easy to analyse the data and glean more insights into the people who clicked through to the ad.
 It’s theory versus practical which can help you a lot.